Indian-boult/chatbot/README.md

 ## Project Overview

-The purpose of the chatbot, its capabilities (such as image uploading and retrieval, WebSocket communication, and OpenAI integration), and the technologies used.
+The purpose of the chatbot is image uploading and retrieval, WebSocket communication, and OpenAI integration.

 ## Features